 5. Why Do People React Instead Of Respond?

 When we react, it involves almost zero brain power.
 You’ll use no willpower, no self-control, no mental strength, no consideration of others.
 None of that!

 It’s your default course of action to react, because your brain likes using as little energy as possible.
 Your reptilian brain will let you sleep-walk through life if you let it.

 When we respond, we have to overpower the natural urge to react.
+It does require effort.
 This involves self-awareness and mental strength.

 The thing is: a lot of us don’t have enough of it!